 How to Plan the Perfect Webinar

-In part two of this guide on how to plan the perfect webinar we’re going to cover the content and promotion aspects of producing a webinar.
+In part two of this webinar production guide we’re going to cover the content and promotion aspects of producing a webinar.

 To be clear, we define a webinar as an information-sharing exercise, usually using PowerPoint slides with live video of the presenters.
-They’ll usually make use of a webinar platform like Zoom or WebEx and include some kind of audience interaction – usually through Q&A and polling.
-They’re often used as a lead-generation exercise and require attendees to register to access the content.
+Firstly, they’ll usually make use of a webinar platform like Zoom or WebEx and include some kind of audience interaction – usually through Q&A and polling.
+Secondly, they’re often used as a lead-generation exercise and require attendees to register to access the content.

 The ‘Value Proposition’ of your webinar